Mira0507/uniprot_api/README.md

 ```

-2. Build a function to interatively retrieve data
+2. Iteratively retrieving data using a function

 I'll be demonstrating how to retrieve one record at a time using the function below: